fhunleth/intel_hex/README.md

 This is a small library to help decode [Intel HEX records](https://en.wikipedia.org/wiki/Intel_HEX).
 This file format is frequently used for firmware images on microcontrollers.

-The main interface returns a lowlevel view of the records:
+The main interface returns a low-level view of the records:

 ```elixir
 iex> records = IntelHex.decode_file!("test/test.hex")